fieldtrip/website/tutorial/epilepsy.md

     cfg.format = 'nifti';
     ft_volumewrite(cfg, source);

 Returning to our images in FieldTrip, we can scroll through the slices to see where the areas of high kurtosis fall.
-But to be more objective it is useful to identify each discrete peak location in the kurtosis data.
-Here we use a 3rd party function called [findpeaksn.m](https://github.com/vigente/gerardus/blob/master/matlab/PointsToolbox/findpeaksn.m) which needs to be downloaded separately and added to the matlab path.
+But to be more objective, it is useful to identify each discrete peak location in the kurtosis data.
+This can be done using the [imregionalmax](https://nl.mathworks.com/help/images/ref/imregionalmax.html) function from the Image Processing toolbox.
+An alternative is to use a 3rd party function called [findpeaksn.m](https://github.com/vigente/gerardus/blob/master/matlab/PointsToolbox/findpeaksn.m) which needs to be downloaded separately and added to the MATLAB path.
 The Aston clinical team would typically examine every single peak but for simplicity we will just look at the top few.
 We display the co-ordinates and plot some images.

-    [ispeak] = findpeaksn(reshape(source.avg.kurtosis, source.dim)); % We need to input a 3d array instead of a 1 x n voxels array. j = find(ispeak(:));
+    % we need to input a 3d array instead of a 1 x n voxels array.
+    % ispeak = findpeaksn(reshape(source.avg.kurtosis, source.dim));
+    ispeak = imregionalmax(reshape(source.avg.kurtosis, source.dim), 6); % use 6 neighbours in 3-D, instead of the default 26

+    j = find(ispeak(:));
     [m, i] = sort(-source.avg.kurtosis(j));  % sort on the basis of kurtosis value peaks = j(i);